deavid/lprfl/src/013A_loops_again.md

 \\[ y = \frac{x^2}{20} - 9 \\]

-It computes which *"squares"* are below the math function and uses the `#` character to fill the shape.
+It computes which *“squares”* are below the math function and uses the `#` character to fill the shape.

 Notice how I used `print!` instead of `println!`.
 The lack of the `ln` (which stands for line) makes that print not open a new line,